sourcegraph/about/handbook/product/surfacing_product_feedback.md

 If you have gotten a specific feedback requests that a customer(s) would like to track the progress of and a GitHub issue for the feedback [does not already exist](https://github.com/sourcegraph/sourcegraph/issues), you can also document this in a [new GitHub issue](https://github.com/sourcegraph/sourcegraph/issues/new/choose) to share with the customer.

 Because a shareable issue is by definition public, you should not include any private customer information.
-You should still reference the customer name, by including a link to the customer in Salesforce.
+You should still point to the customer by including a link to the customer in Salesforce.

 After you create a GitHub issue to share with a customer, please note in the body of the issue that `This issue was created so that a customer can track its progress` so the team is aware.
 Then you should share a link to this issue in `#feedback`.